Keeping Stormwater Clean

 What You Can Do

-Car Washing – Car wash water contains road grime, oil and grease, heavy metals and soap.
-When you wash your car in your driveway or in the street, polluted wash water flows directly into the nearest storm drain.
-From the storm drain, this polluted runoff flows directly into our waterways without treatment.
+Car wash water contains road grime, oil and grease, heavy metals, and soap.
+When you wash your car in your driveway or in the street, polluted wash water flows directly into the nearest storm drain - and to our local waterways.
 Wash your car at a commercial car wash.
 They are required to send polluted wash water to the sanitary sewer system, which cleans and treats water.
 Most car washes also reuse water several times before sending it to the sewer.

-Pet Waste – Pet waste contains harmful organisms like E.coli, Giardia and roundworms which can be transmitted to people and pets if not cleaned up.
-Pets, children who play outside and adults who garden are at the greatest risk of infection.
+Pet waste contains harmful organisms like E.coli, giardia, and roundworms, which can be transmitted to people and pets if not cleaned up.
+Pets, children who play outside, and adults who garden are at the greatest risk of infection.
 When it rains, pet waste gets washed down the storm drain and into the nearest waterway.
-The organisms in dog waste can harm water quality.
-Children or pets that drink or play in the water can become sick.
+The organisms in dog waste can harm water quality, and children or pets who drink or play in the water can become sick.

-Yard Care – Our yards can enhance the beauty of our homes, be a source of pride and be a great place for relaxing.
-But in taking care of our lawns and gardens, we often use water inefficiently, produce a lot of yard waste and overuse chemicals that are bad for the environment and our families’ health.
-By making some simple changes in how we care for our yards, we can have great looking landscapes that area easier to care for and healthier for families, pets, wildlife and our environment.
+Our yards can enhance the beauty of our homes, be a source of pride, and serve as a great place to relax.
+But in taking care of our lawns and gardens, we often use water inefficiently, produce a lot of yard waste, and overuse chemicals that are bad for the environment and our families’ health.
+By making a few simple changes in how we care for our yards, we can have great looking landscapes that area easier to care for and healthier for families, pets, wildlife, and our environment.
 Natural yard care is the practice of working with nature in the maintenance of our yards and gardens.
-It requires less water, less chemicals and less time than conventional yard care.
+It requires less water, less chemicals, and less time than conventional yard care.